mv-lab/nilut/README.md

 **Simple Training** check [nilut.ipynb](nilut.ipynb) to see how to fit professional 3D LUT into a NILUT.

-**Dataset** The complete folder `dataset/` includes 100 images from the Adobe MIT 5K Dataset.
+**Dataset** Download the complete dataset (13 Gb) from [kaggle here](https://www.kaggle.com/datasets/photolab/nilut-3d-lut-dataset).
+The complete folder `MIT5K-100-3DLUT/` includes 100 images from the Adobe MIT 5K Dataset.
 The images were processed using professional 3D LUTs on Adobe Lightroom.
-For demo purposes, we include dataset in [releases](https://github.com/mv-lab/nilut/releases/), you can [download it here](https://github.com/mv-lab/nilut/releases/download/v0/dataset.zip).
-The structure of the dataset is:
+For demo purposes, we include a sample dataset in [releases](https://github.com/mv-lab/nilut/releases/), you can [download it here](https://github.com/mv-lab/nilut/releases/download/v0/dataset.zip).
+The structure of this dataset is:

 ```
 dataset/